Maestro Charles Prince

 The American conductor Charles Prince studied at the Oberlin Conservatory of Music.
 He attended the Boston Symphony Orchestra's annual Tanglewood Music Festival in 1988 and 1989, taking master classes with Leonard Bernstein, Seiji Ozawa, Gustav Meier, and Kurt Sanderling.
 Other important teachers who got him started included Robert Page (Cleveland Orchestra) and Jorma Panula (Helsinki), one of the foremost conducting teachers in Europe.

-Today Charles Prince is a regular guest conductor of orchestras such as the Oregon Sympony Orchestra, the Roanoke Symphony Orchestra, Fort Worth Symphony Orchestra and the Kuopi Symphony in Finland, as well as the Canadian Brass with the Lubbock Symphony Orchestra.
+Today Charles Prince is a regular guest conductor of orchestras such as the Oregon Sympony Orchestra, the Roanoke Symphony Orchestra, Fort Worth Symphony Orchestra and the Kuopio Symphony in Finland, as well as the Canadian Brass with the Lubbock Symphony Orchestra.

 In tribute to his father, Broadway director Hal Prince, Charles conducted “A Gala Concert for Hal Prince” with the Munich Radio Orchestra and an international ensemble of singers at the Munich Philharmonic in Gasteig, which was broadcast live over Bavarian radio and television, as well as recorded for a double-CD by First Night Records, London.

-Charles Prince was music director of Wiener Operettensommer in Vienna, Austria, and is the music director of the Plainfield Symphony Orchestra in Plainfield, New Jersey.
+Charles Prince was music director of Wiener Operettensommer in Vienna, Austria, and is the music director of the Plainfield Symphony Orchestra in Plainfield, New Jersey.He is also co music director of the Musikverein Symphonia orchestra in Vienna, Austria; an orchestra specializing in Viennese Operetta and light Viennese Classics.

 "Charles Prince is a first-class musician, equally at home in the classics, jazz and lighter music, which he recently conducted at Carnegie Hall with great success.
 I have observed his career for a few years, and have heard a wonderful Mahler recording under his direction, obviously inspired and meaningful.
 I think he is an artist with something personal and important to communicate, deserving of every opportunity.
 With the proper management, he should do very well.
 His sense of organization, his rehearsal technique, his abilities as communicator, and of course his wonderful family tradition as the son of legendary Hal Prince, all should contribute to a promising success."